By Ray McGroarty, EMEA Director of UC Enterprise Solutions at Polycom

 Flexible working has become an important workplace trend in Britain in recent years.
 In the last couple of weeks it has also appeared heavily in the media, as some of the world’s largest companies review their policies.
-A survey by the Institute of Leadership and Management (ILM) found that 94% of UK businesses offer some form of flexible working.
-Businesses evidently now understand the benefits of flexible working but how applicable are these benefits to SMBs and how can they best take advantage of them?
+A recent survey by the Institute of Leadership and Management (ILM) found that 94% of UK businesses offer some form of flexible working.
+Businesses evidently now understand the benefits of flexible working but how applicable are these benefits to small to medium sized businesses (SMBs) and how can they best take advantage of them?

 Recent research found that workers in EMEA are up to 39% more productive when working from home than when they are in the office.
 This is great news for business owners looking for ways to get more done with the resources they have available.

 Companies of all sizes are waking up to this potential productivity increase.
 Businesses are realising additional benefits ranging from lowered travel costs to increased time.
 In this economic climate more than ever SMBs need to reduce their overheads and keep operating costs as low as possible.
 One of the most effective ways of doing this is to reduce the number of people working in the office — flexible or home working is the obvious solution here.

 Traditionally many businesses have taken the view that the best ideas are produced when everyone is in the same room, but by enforcing an ‘in office’ policy, businesses can in fact shrink the pool of talent at their disposal.

 Geographical proximity does not guarantee the best ideas and the best person for the job in your business might live miles away.
 By implementing flexible working SMBs can recruit the best candidate for any role, regardless of their location.